ykob/glsl-dissolve/README.md

 # glsl-dissolve

-it's disolve effects for the 2D cross fade by glsl.
+it's dissolve effects for the 2D cross fade by glsl.